V0874/VFrame/README.md

 # VFrame

-A framework that will be targeting the **ATmega2560**.
+A thin abstraction layer targeting the **ATmega2560**.

-This project is primarily to gain a deeper understanding and experiment with designing low level embedded systems.
+This project is primarily to experiment designing embedded systems with minimal dependencies.

+The plan for the future is to build a layer on top once complete.

-Furthermore, this project will be used to quickly prototype designs for the **ATmega2560**.
+Furthermore, this project will be used to quickly prototype designs with the **ATmega2560**.